Andrés Torrón: Books

 In 2019, he published Mediocampo (Estuario Editora), an essay focused on the 1984 album by Jaime Roos of the same name.
 He also wrote liner notes for the vinyl reissues of Roos' albums Aquello, Siempre son las cuatro, and Mediocampo.

 Torrón also wrote liner notes and essays for various Uruguayan albums, like the acclaimed compilation América Invertida.

-Other Projects
+Other projects

 Torrón worked in the documentary Amigo lindo del alma (2019), about Eduardo Mateo, directed by Daniel Charlone.
-Torrón conducted interviews with Mateo’s contemporaries featured in the film.
+Torrón conducted interviews with Mateo's contemporaries featured in the film.

 In 2023, he co-created the exhibition La milonga es hija del candombe así como el tango es hijo de la milonga with Juan Campodónico, which ran at the SODRE's National Archive from October 2023 to April 2024.
-The show attracted over 12,000 visitors and is currently touring in a reduced version.
+The exhibition is currently touring in a reduced version.

-Awards and recognition

-Torrón received the Legión del Libro award from the Uruguayan Book Chamber and a Special Mention at the Graffiti Awards.
+Torrón received the Legión del Libro award from the Uruguayan Book Chamber and a Special Award at the Graffiti Awards.
 He was also nominated for the Premios Bartolomé Hidalgo.